Quantum transitions from superfluid to insulating phases in disordered Bose systems: Ordered states near transitions to disorder-induced Griffiths phases

-If the hydrodynamic excitations exist (as we assume), they can be described phenomenologically using the following expression for the system energy $E$ in the continuum limit accounting for fluctuations in transverse components of sublattices magnetizations ${\bf m}_1({\bf r})$ and ${\bf m}_2({\bf r})$: \cite{harkir,shenderaf,shenderfm}
+Hydrodynamic excitations, which we assume to exist, can be described phenomenologically using the following expression for the system energy in the continuum limit: \cite{harkir,shenderaf,shenderfm}

-where $M$ is the staggered magnetization per unit volume, $\Upsilon$ is the helicity modulus which is a measure of the energy needed to create spatial variations of the local order parameter, and $\chi_\perp$ is a uniform susceptibility in an infinitesimal field transverse to the staggered magnetization.
-Eq.~\eqref{e} is valid on the length scales larger than the correlation length $\xi$ both at zero and finite magnetic fields.
+where ${\bf m}_1({\bf r})$ and ${\bf m}_2({\bf r})$ are transverse components of sublattices magnetizations, $M$ is the staggered magnetization per unit volume, $\Upsilon$ is the helicity modulus, and $\chi_\perp$ is a uniform susceptibility in an infinitesimal field transverse to the staggered magnetization.
+Eq.~\eqref{e} is valid both at zero and at finite magnetic field on length scales larger than the correlation length $\xi$.